fiugd/beta/.NOTES/_scratch.md

 ---------------
 Examples of little experiments:
 	- [ ] broken clock right twice a day
-	- [ ] simluate a collection of people as faulty mirrors
+	- [ ] simulate a collection of people as faulty mirrors
 	- [ ] architect stage of some project
 	- [ ] emulate kubernetes, explore kubernetes pattern
 	- [ ] services with central config service pattern